The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Algorithmic aspects

 \end{theorem}

-The convergence is thus extremely fast, but the main obstacle is to find sufficiently good approximations $u_0 \approx z_0$ as starting values.
-Our global root finding algorithm approximates all roots simultaneously, and the following simple criterion exploits this information:
+The convergence to $z_0$ is thus very fast but requires a good initial approximation $u_0 \approx z_0$; otherwise Newton's iteration may be slow at first or not converge at all.
+On a practical level this raises two problems: first, how to find approximate zeros, and second, how to determine whether a given approximation is sufficiently good to guarantee fast convergence as in \eqref{eq:NewtonConvergence}?
+The global root-finding algorithm of \sref{sub:GlobalRootFinding} approximates all roots simultaneously, and the following criterion exploits this information for launching Newton's method: